seyit-tekce/Dev.Store/src/Dev.Store.Web/wwwroot/libs/@uppy/thumbnail-generator/README.md

 $ npm install @uppy/thumbnail-generator
 ```

+We recommend installing from npm and then using a module bundler such as [Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/) or [Rollup.js](http://rollupjs.org/).

-Alternatively, you can also use this plugin in a pre-built bundle from Transloadit’s CDN: Edgly.
+Alternatively, you can also use this plugin in a pre-built bundle from Transloadit's CDN: Edgly.
 In that case `Uppy` will attach itself to the global `window.Uppy` object.
 See the [main Uppy documentation](https://uppy.io/docs/#Installation) for instructions.

 <!-- Undocumented currently
 ## Documentation